jeremytammik/tbc/a/1973_estorage_rm.md

 <img src="img/estorage_erase_error.png" alt="Extensible storage schema erase error" title="Extensible storage schema erase error" width="600"/>  <!-- 856 × 324 p -->
 </center>

-**Respinse:** Your observation is spot-on, my usual procedure is to change the guid if I ever change something in the schema so a new schema would be created, but it looks like I missed doing that in one class, and this is why I am seeking the deletion functionality.
+**Response:** Your observation is spot-on, my usual procedure is to change the guid if I ever change something in the schema so a new schema would be created, but it looks like I missed doing that in one class, and this is why I am seeking the deletion functionality.
 This should not be an issue for future updates, but I need to provide a resolution for the models edited by the current version.

 The issue with not being able to delete the schema is irrelevant to what I did wrong.